csc-training/csc-env-eff/_hands-on/allas/allas-tutorial.md

 In Pouta interface, go to _object store_ section, list the buckets (which are here called as “Containers”).
 Locate your own _xxxx-genomes-rc_ directory and download one of the uploaded fasta files to your local computer.

+💡 You can read more about moving files from [CSC Docs: Copying files using scp](https://docs.csc.fi/data/moving/scp/) and [CSC Docs: Moving data with rclone](https://docs.csc.fi/support/faq/how-to-move-data-between-puhti-and-allas/#move-data-with-rclone)

 ### Upload case 2. a-put

 Upload the pythium directory from Puhti to Allas using following commands